 Anh-Linh Ngo, ARCH+ Editor-in-Chief

-The issue contains contributions about and with Ben Bansal, Ute Meta Bauer, d-associates, Michael Falser, Gudskul, Moritz Henning, Christian Hiller, Ho Puay Peng, Ho Weng Hin, Sokagna Hun, Eduard Kögel, Lim Chong Keat, Lu Ban Hap, Mam Sophana, Andra Matin, Pen Sereypagna, Al Mansfeld, Poum Measbandol, Maria Rosantina, farid rakun/Ruangrupa Jakarta, U Shwe, Giovanna Silva, Darren Soh, Setiadi Sopandi, U Sun Oo, Shirley Surya, Tay Kheng Soon, Vann Molyvann Project, Lyno Vuth, Wee H. Koon, Johannes Widodo, Gregorius Supie Yolodi and more.We thank all those who contributed to the publication!
+The issue contains contributions about and with Ben Bansal, Ute Meta Bauer, d-associates, Michael Falser, Gudskul, Moritz Henning, Christian Hiller, Ho Puay Peng, Ho Weng Hin, Sokagna Hun, Eduard Kögel, Lim Chong Keat, Lu Ban Hap, Mam Sophana, Andra Matin, Pen Sereypagna, Al Mansfeld, Poum Measbandol, Maria Rosantina, farid rakun/Ruangrupa Jakarta, U Shwe, Giovanna Silva, Darren Soh, Setiadi Sopandi, U Sun Oo, Shirley Surya, Tay Kheng Soon, Vann Molyvann Project, Lyno Vuth (German edition only), Wee H. Koon, Johannes Widodo, Gregorius Supie Yolodi and more.We thank all those who contributed to the publication!